Denvi/Candle/doc/help_en.md

 - An input field for setting / displaying the desired spindle speed.
 - A horizontal slider for adjusting the spindle speed.
-- A button to enable/disable the spindle.
+- A button to turn on/off the spindle.

 ![Panel “Spindle”](images_en/spindle.png#center)
 <p class="center">Figure 9 – Panel “Spindle”</p>